Ben Navarro

-Benjamin W. Navarro (born 1962 or 1963) is an American businessman who is the founder and chief executive officer of Beemok Capital, a private investment firm and family office.
-Through Beemok, he oversees a range of initiatives including Beemok Hospitality Collection, a Charleston-based luxury hospitality company, and the ownership and operation of professional tennis tournaments such as the Charleston Open and Cincinnati Open.
+Benjamin W. Navarro (born 1962) is an American billionaire businessman who is the founder and chief executive officer of Beemok Capital, a private investment firm and family office.
+Through Beemok, he oversees a range of initiatives, including Beemok Hospitality Collection, a Charleston-based luxury hospitality company, and the ownership and operation of professional tennis tournaments such as the Charleston Open and Cincinnati Open.
+As of May 2026, Forbes estimated his net worth at US$3.2 billion.

-He is also the founder and Chief Executive Officer of Sherman Financial Group, LLC, and he is a significant minority owner of Credit One Bank, a bank specializing in credit cards for borrowers with low credit scores.
+He is also the founder and chief executive officer (CEO) of Sherman Financial Group, and a significant minority owner of Credit One Bank, a national credit card issuer.
+Navarro is known for his philanthropy in education, including the founding of Meeting Street Schools and the Meeting Street Scholarship Fund, as well as for his civic projects in Charleston.

-Early life
+Early life and education

 Navarro was born in Williamstown, Massachusetts, one of eight children of Frank Navarro, a college football coach for Williams College who posed for the Norman Rockwell painting The Recruit.
 He grew up in Westerly and Chariho, Rhode Island.
 He is of Italian descent; his grandparents arrived to the U.S. from Italy, entering via Ellis Island.
 He lived in Princeton, New Jersey, and graduated from Princeton High School, when his father was coaching the Princeton University football team.

 Navarro earned a bachelor's degree in finance from the University of Rhode Island in 1984.
 While in university, he created a "student VIP" card, which he sold to businesses.